smartcontractkit/documentation/docs/chainlink-automation/introduction.md

 ## Questions and examples

-If you have questions, read the [Chainlink Automation Frequently Asked Questions](../faqs/) page, ask them in the [#keepers channel](https://discord.com/channels/592041321326182401/821350860302581771) in our [Discord server](https://discord.gg/qj9qarT), or [reach out to us](https://forms.gle/WadxnzzjHPtta5Zd9).
+If you have questions, read the [Chainlink Automation Frequently Asked Questions](../faqs/) page, ask them in the [#automation channel](https://discord.com/channels/592041321326182401/821350860302581771) in our [Discord server](https://discord.gg/qj9qarT), or [reach out to us](https://forms.gle/WadxnzzjHPtta5Zd9).

 To understand different use cases for Chainlink Automation, refer to [Other Tutorials](/docs/other-tutorials/).